-The Global Semester in Washington, D.C.
+The Global Fellows in Washington, D.C.
 Program is an innovative internship program designed to equip undergraduate students with the knowledge, skills, and experience to become leaders in an increasingly globalized society.
 The program is a collaborative academic initiative between the Office of Undergraduate Studies and the Office of International Affairs, with stakeholders across the University.
 The program aims to increase student involvement in and access to opportunities within the global arena.
 The program combines a fall academic seminar on global leadership and policy related to a specific theme, supported by additional coursework, and a spring semester internship experience in the Washington, D.C. area.
 Classes bring students in contact with professionals who share their knowledge, expertise, and perspectives.
 The spring internship placements are with international organizations, federal agencies, foreign embassies, and NGOs.
 The program is open to students from all majors.
 Rising sophomores, juniors, and seniors with strong academic backgrounds and an interest in the global arena are encouraged to apply.
 The Program provides a lively, engaged community of students and supportive alumni.

 Students who successfully complete all program requirements will earn a "Global Semester DC Fellow" notation on their transcript.

-Supporting course work: To round out the Global Semester experience, two additional UMD courses, approved by the program, are required of students participating in the program.
+Supporting course work: To round out the Global Fellows experience, two additional UMD courses, approved by the program, are required of students participating in the program.
 These courses complement the fall seminar and spring internship by providing greater depth and context to the academic experience (6 credits).
 With permission, courses completed prior to beginning the program may be used to satisfy this requirement.